 Out-of-Hours Mental Health Act Assessments

 Home Treatment Team

-The Home Treatment Team are the team who will consider if out of hours mental health assessments are indicated.
+The Home Treatment Team are the team who will undertake out of hours mental health assessments.

 Out-of-Hours GP Service